NISystemsEngineering/rfmx-pythonnet/rpyc/README.md

 # Demo Videos
 [Click here to be redirected to YouTube](https://www.youtube.com/playlist?list=PLbtY6u-1ausYmZ_Sl47s6N2L9jWG4_aEm)

+# Managing RFmxInstrMX Sessions
+If the client opens an RFmxInstrMX session and terminates without closing it, the session will remain alive on the server and subsequent calls to the RFmxInstrMX constructor (using the same resource name) will throw an exception.
+To obtain a reference to an existing session on the server, use the `RFmxInstrMX.GetSession(string resourceName, string optionString)` static method.
+This method gets a session, if it exists for the given resource name; else, it returns a new one.
+To close a session that has been obtained multiple times, use the `RFmxInstrMX.ForceClose()` instance method.
+This method will destroy the session irrespective of how many references have been obtained to it.

-# Software
+# Software Requirements
 ## Server
-1. NI Software
+1. NI Drivers
-    * NI-RFmx 3.0 or newer.
-The [Wireless Test Suite](https://www.ni.com/en-us/support/downloads/software-products/download.rfmx-cellular-bundle.html) installer 2019.01 contains all of these.
+    * NI-RFmx
-    * NI-RFSA 18.2.1 or greater
+    * NI-RFSA
-    * NI-RFSG 18.2.1 or greater
+    * NI-RFSG
 2. Python interpreter
-    * The examples were tested and developed using python 3.6
+    * The examples were tested and developed using python 3.7
 3. Python modules
     * RPyC
     * pythonnet: provides clr (Common Language Runtime)